danielo515/obsidian-modal-form/README.md

 - Many input types
   - number
   - date
+  - time
+  - slider
+  - toggle (true/false)
   - free text
-  - text with autocompletion for note names
+  - text with autocompletion for note names (from a folder or root)
   - select from a list
     - list of fixed values
     - list of notes from a folder